AminTaheri23/Deep-Persian-NER/README.md

 Persian Named Entity Classification from Arman Rayan Sharif corpus with deep learning

 ## About
-In this project, your task is to build and train a model to recognize Named Entities from a sentence.
+In this project, I built and trained a model to recognize Named Entities from a sentence.
 This model should give a tag to each word from a sentence.
-A classical application is Named Entity Recognition (NER). main file is [here](https://github.com/AminTaheri23/Deep-Persian-NER/blob/master/Amin_Taheri_DeepNLp_Final_Project.ipynb)
+A classical application for Natural Language Processing.
+The main file is [here](https://github.com/AminTaheri23/Deep-Persian-NER/blob/master/Amin_Taheri_DeepNLp_Final_Project.ipynb)

-for replicating results you will need to download PersianNER dataset from [this section](https://github.com/AminTaheri23/Deep-Persian-NER#armanpersonercorpus) (link below in ArmanPersoNERCorpus and you need to change path in ipynb file) and you also need a fastext pretrained model. my fastext model is [here](https://drive.google.com/file/d/1-2xzg-26qqp59PUql_KMWQ7gLli11x_h/view?usp=sharing). you can add it to your drive and use the correct path to address it. (it is recommended that to use this ipynb file in _Google Colab_)
+for replicating results you will need to download PersianNER dataset from [this section](https://github.com/AminTaheri23/Deep-Persian-NER#armanpersonercorpus) (link below in ArmanPersoNERCorpus and you need to change path in ipynb file) and you also need a fastext pretrained model.
+My fastest model is [here](https://drive.google.com/file/d/1-2xzg-26qqp59PUql_KMWQ7gLli11x_h/view?usp=sharing). you can add it to your drive and use the correct path to address it. (it is recommended to use this ipynb file in _Google Colab_)

 ## Named Entity Recognition (NER)
 Named Entity Recognition is a process where an algorithm takes a string of text (sentence or paragraph) as input and identifies relevant nouns (people, places, organizations, and...) that are mentioned in that string.
 Here is an example: